adobe/buildrunner/README.rst

 Global Configuration
 ====================

-BuildRunner can be configured globally on a given build system to account for installation specific properties.
-This feature makes project build configuration files more portable, allowing specific BuildRunner installations to map remote hosts and local files to aliases defined in the project build configuration.
+Buildrunner can be configured globally on a given build system to account for installation specific properties.
+This feature makes project build configuration files more portable, allowing specific Buildrunner installations to map remote hosts and local files to aliases defined in the project build configuration.